ldpercy/year-clock/task/firefox using utc for new date.md

 	https://forums.mozillazine.org/viewtopic.php?t=3084798

-There doesn't appear to be an easy way to switch this off for local files though
+There doesn't appear to be an easy way to switch this off for local files though.

 	privacy.resistFingerprinting.exemptedDomains

-Doesn't seem to respect file protocol or other local paths, or I haven't gotten the syntax right yet.
+Doesn't seem to understand file protocol or other local paths, or I haven't gotten the syntax right yet.

 	https://connect.mozilla.org/t5/ideas/configure-fingerprinting-of-local-files/idi-p/70867